Gaius-Augustus/BRAKER/README.md

 This file will only be present if BRAKER was executed with the options `--UTR=on` or `--addUTR=on` and a RNA-Seq BAM-file, and with the option `--AUGUSTUS_ab_initio`.

--   GeneMark-E*/genemark.gtf: Genes predicted by GeneMark-ES/ET/EP/EP+ in GTF-format.
-This file will be missing if BRAKER was executed with proteins of close homology and the option `--trainFromGth`.
+-   GeneMark-E*/genemark.gtf: Genes predicted by GeneMark-ES/ET/EP/EP+/ETP+ in GTF-format.

--   braker.gtf: Union of augustus.hints.gtf and reliable GeneMark-EX predictions (genes fully supported by external evidence).
-In `--esmode`, this is the union of augustus.ab_initio.gtf and all GeneMark-ES genes.
-Thus, this set is generally more sensitive (more genes correctly predicted) and can be less specific (more false-positive predictions can be present).

 -   hintsfile.gff: The extrinsic evidence data extracted from RNAseq.bam and/or protein data.